-The New Default
+The New Default - Drawdown Lifestyle Strategy

-- 3.7.
-The New Default was implemented as the Scheme's default investment arrangement from 8 November 2021, in which all future contributions, as well as those previously invested in the Old Default, would be invested. - 3.8.
-It was designed for a typical Scheme member, who the Trustees believe will be likely to take 25% of their pot as tax free cash, and draw down on the remainder of their savings, taking a flexible income in retirement (albeit through another arrangement outside the Scheme). - 3.9.
-A phased transition from November 2021 to May 2022 saw the assets move to the New Default.
+- 3.10.
+The New Default was designed to reduce exposure to investment risk in the later years of membership, aiming to help members invest appropriately given the way in which benefits are likely to be taken.
+It was designed for a typical Scheme member, who the Trustees believe will be likely to take 25% of their pot as tax free cash, and draw down on the remainder of their savings, taking a flexible income in retirement (albeit through another arrangement outside the Scheme). - 3.11.
+This invests entirely in the Stannah Long Term Growth Fund until a member is in the ten years from retirement age.
+The Stannah Long Term Growth Fund is what is known as a "white labelled", blended fund created by the Trustees, with advice from their Investment Adviser, and designed to grow members' assets.